-- 6. After setup completed, please press "Apply" button to take effect. - 7.
-Please press "Back" for return to VLAN configuration screen to add other VLAN group, the screen in Figure 4-28 appears. - 8.
-If there are many groups that over the limit of one page, you can click Next to view other VLAN groups. - 9.
-Use the Delete button to delete unwanted VLAN. - 10.
-Use the Edit button to modify existing VLAN group.
+- 5. - 6. - Select specific port as member port and the screen in Figure 4-4-6 appears.
+After setup completed, please press "Apply" button to take effect.
+Please press "Back" for return to VLAN configuration screen to add other VLAN group, the screen in Figure 4-33 7. appears. - If there are many groups exceeding the limit of one page, you can click Next to view other VLAN groups.
+8. - 9.
+Use Delete button to delete unwanted VLAN. - 10.
+Use Edit button to modify existing VLAN group.

-NOTE: Enable 802.1Q VLAN, the all ports on the switch belong to default VLAN, VID is 1.
+Once 802.1Q VLAN is enabled, all ports bleong to the default VLAN with the default VID defined as 1.
 The default VLAN can't be deleted.